-With its unique and advanced technology, iMyFone AnyRecover has been trusted by many users all over the world.
-The software has a recovery rate of 98% and it is also very efficient when it comes to recovering any kind of file.
+With its unique and advanced technology, AnyRecover has been trusted by many users all over the world.
+The software has a recovery rate as high as 98% and proves to be really efficient while recovering any kind of file.

-Recover any kind of deleted files.
-Supported file formats include photos, archives, emails, videos, audio, documents, and more.
+Recover any kind of deleted files including photos, archives, emails, videos, audio, and documents.

-Fast data scanning and recovering capability thanks to advanced algorithms.
+Fast data scanning speed and powerful recovering capability thanks to advanced algorithms.

 100% safe to use.
 Different from other software, AnyRecover won't overwrite any data during recovery process.

 Compatible with both Windows and Mac computers, including the Windows 11.

 AnyRecover offers a free trial that enables user to perform a deep scan, preview and recover!

 Step 1.
 On your PC, open AnyRecover data recovery software and choose the disk you want to recover data from.
 Click "Start" to begin scanning.

 Step 2.
 AnyRecover will scan the whole disk you selected.
 After that, you can find them on the scan results interface.